HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * The PlanDefinition.action.relatedAction.relationship to be used for MedMorph related actions SHALL be before-start.
 This implies that the related action cannot start until the parent action is executed.

-* To specify related actions which are delayed by a time duration,the PlanDefinition.action.relatedAction.offsetDuration element SHALL be used.
+* To specify related actions which are delayed by a time duration, the PlanDefinition.action.relatedAction.offsetDuration element SHALL be used.

 * MedMorph Knowledge Artifact producers SHALL populate all applicable "MUST SUPPORT" elements in the PlanDefinition including inherited "MUST SUPPORT" elements from Shareable PlanDefinition profile.

 #### APIs

-The example APIs that can be used to create, update, retrieve and search for PlanDefinition is specified [PlanDefinition profile](StructureDefinition-us-ph-plandefinition.html) page.
+The example APIs that can be used to create, update, retrieve, and search for PlanDefinition is specified [PlanDefinition profile](StructureDefinition-us-ph-plandefinition.html) page.

 #### Notifications of Changes in Knowledge Artifacts